ronsala/react-main-concepts-exercises/devnotes.md

 Mon Aug 23 19:33:29 EDT 2021

 Experimenting with doing all exercises in Main Concepts.
 Setup lacking.
 Will follow [https://reactjs.org/tutorial/tutorial.html](https://reactjs.org/tutorial/tutorial.html) for an example of how to set up other exercises in the React docs.

+Fri Aug 27 05:14:14 EDT 2021

+Adapting the steps from the above tut to my use, set up Hello world in a CRA called 'exercises3'.